GroupWise Mobility Service (GMS) Best Practice Guide

 I generally use the latest version of SLES 15 available when installing GroupWise Mobility.
 The only supported OS's for GroupWise Mobility at the moment are:

 • SLES 15 SP5 (Released on June 20, 2023.
-I have not yet tested with GroupWise Mobility)
+Works well with GMS 18.5 and higher. )

 File System Selection and Partitioning